 These eccentric looking buildings were used to dry the hops with the topmost cylinder turning in the wind to allow the air to circulate.

-Nowadays some people are lucky enough to live in them.
+Nowadays some people are lucky enough to live in them, even though they are a furnishing challenge!

 Today, Paddock Wood continues to be a hub for the country’s hop growing industry and vegetable and fruit distribution.